netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 and {{QUIC-TRANSPORT}} require several actions, including resetting congestion control and RTT estimation algorithms, and initiating path validation.

+**TODO** What about path migration?
+Should we always trigger path migration when the network path changes (including/excluding expiration/renewal)?

 Using path aware networks affects this in two ways: